MaykiHu/cse482-21sp-Immunization-Campaign/README.md

 Back End
+* Need to install
-*need python installed.
+    * python
-*Install modules: pyodbc, pandas, sqlalchemy
+    * python modules: pyodbc, pandas, sqlalchemy
+    * ODBC Driver for SQL Server
 *Need to be added to azure server

 1. Using terminal run backserver.py